benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

-If the configuration contains OAuth2 authentication, or any other kind of authentication that uses a web browser with URL redirects, you MUST show the full URL or the second-level domain of the current page to the end user, at all times, including after page changes, URL changes, or redirects.
+If the configuration contains OAuth2 authentication, or any other kind of authentication that uses a web browser with URL redirects, the mail client MUST show the full URL or the second-level domain of the current page to the end user, at all times, including after page changes, URL changes, or redirects.
 The authentication start URL may be the email hoster, but it redirects to a corporate server for login, and then back to the hoster.